-If there is any doubt or questions about the appropriateness of the chosen piece, you can email it to info@rslawards.com and a member of the Rockschool team will advise you.
+For any questions about the appropriateness of the chosen free choice pieces, please email freechoicepieces@rslawards.com, including a copy of the score and any audio, and a member of the Rockschool team will respond with further guidance.

-The Grade 2 Bass exam is for candidates who have been learning approximately one year to eighteen months and have established the key basic skills along with solid basic techniques.
+The Grade 2 Guitar exam is for candidates who have been learning approximately one year to eighteen months and have established the key basic skills along with solid basic techniques.